-Example: Targeting a single shard The following query only targets a single shard because the query supplies the sharding kev.
+Example: Targeting a single shard The following query only targets a single shard because the query supplies the sharding key.

-Analyzing a SQL statement

-This document covers the way Vitess executes a particular SQL statement using the VTExplain tool.
-This tool works similarly to the MySQL EXPLAIN statement.

-You can find a prebuilt binary version of the VTExplain tool in the most recent release of Vitess.

-You can also build the vtexplain binary in your environment.
-To build this binary, refer to the Build From Source guide.

-To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps:

-- 1. Identify a SQL schema for the statement's source tables - 2.
-Identify a VSchema for the statement's source tables - 3.
-Run the VTExplain tool

-If you have a large number of queries you want to analyze for issues, based on a Vschema you've created for your database, you can read through a detailed scripted example here.

-1. Identify a SQL schema for tables in the statement

-In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
+''' Overview To successfully analyze your SQL queries and determine how Vitess executes each statement, follow these steps: 1.
+Identify a SQL schema for the statement's source tables 1.
+Identify a VSchema for the statement's source tables 1.
+Run the VTExplain tool If you have a large number of queries you want to analyze for issues, based on a Vschema 'youve created for your database, you can read through a detailed scripted example [here](../vtexplain-in-bulk).
+1. Identify a SQL schema for tables in the statement In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
 This includes tables that a query targets and tables that a DML statement modifies.

-Example SQL Schema The following example SQL schema creates two tables, users and users_name_idx, each of which contain the columns user_id and name, and define both columns as a composite primary key.
+Example SQL Schema The following example SQL schema creates two tables, 'users' and 'users_name_idx', each of which contain the columns 'user_id' and 'name', and define both columns as a composite primary key.
 The example statements in step 3 include these tables.

-'''

-CREATE TABLE users(

-user_id bigint,

-name varchar(128),

-primary key(user_id)

-);

-CREATE TABLE users_name_idx(

-user_id bigint,

-name varchar(128),

-primary key(name, user_id)

-);

-'''

-2. Identify a VSchema for the statement's source tables

-Next, identify a VSchema that contains the Vindexes for the tables in the statement.
+CREATE TABLE users (user_id bigint, name varchar(128), primary key(user_id)); CREATE TABLE users_name_idx( user_id bigint, name varchar(128), primary key(name, user_id)); 2.
+Identify a VSchema for the statement's source tables Next, identify a [VSchema](../../concepts/vschema) that contains the [Vindexes](../../reference/vindexes) for the tables in the statement.
 The VSchema must use a keyspace name.
-VTExplain requires a keyspace name for each keyspace in an input VSchema:

-'''

-"keyspace_name": {

-"comment": "Keyspace definition goes here."

-}

-'''

-If no keyspace name is present, VTExplain will return the following error:

-'''

-ERROR: initVtgateExecutor: json: cannot unmarshal bool into Go value of type map[string]json.RawMessage

-'''

-Example VSchema The following example VSchema defines a single keyspace mainkeyspace and three Vindexes, and specifies vindexes for each column in the two tables users and users_name_idx.
-The keyspace name "mainkeyspace" precedes the keyspace definition object.
+VTExplain requires a keyspace name for each keyspace in an input VSchema: "keyspace name": { " comment": "Keyspace definition goes here." } If no keyspace name is present, VTExplain will return the following error: ERROR: initVtgateExecutor: json: cannot unmarshal bool into Go value of type map[string]json.RawMessage Example VSchema The following example VSchema defines a single keyspace 'mainkeyspace' and three Vindexes, and specifies vindexes for each column in the two tables 'users' and 'users_name_idx'.
+The keyspace name '"mainkeyspace"' precedes the keyspace definition object. { "mainkeyspace": { "sharded": true, "vindexes": { "hash": { "type": "hash" }, "md5": { "type": "unicode_loose_md5", "params": {}, "owner": "" }, "users_name_idx": { "type": "lookup_hash", "params": { "from": "name", "table": "users_name_idx", "to": "user_id" }, "owner": "users" } }, "tables": { "users": { "column_vindexes": [ { "column": "user_id", "name": "hash" }, { "column": "name", "name": "users_name_idx" } ], "auto_increment": null }, "users_name_idx": { "type": "","column_vindexes": [ { "column": "name", "name": "md5" } ],"auto_increment": null } } } '''

-'''

-{

-"mainkeyspace": {

-"sharded": true,

-"vindexes": {

-"hash": {

-"type": "hash"

-},

-"md5": {

-"type": "unicode_loose_md5",

-"params": {},

-"owner": ""

-"users_name_idx": {

-"type": "lookup_hash",

-"params": {

-"from": "name",

-"table": "users_name_idx",

-"to": "user_id"

-},

-"owner": "users"

-'''

-'''

-},

-"tables": {

-"users": {

-"column_vindexes": [

-{

-"column": "user_id",

-"name": "hash"

-},

-"column": "name",

-"name": "users_name_idx"

-],

-"auto_increment": null

-},

-"users_name_idx": {

-"type": "",

-"column_vindexes": [

-"column": "name",

-"name": "md5"

-],

-"auto_increment": null

-}

-}

-}

-'''